 A study conducted by the National Toxicology Program (NTP) found that a form of vitamin A, retinyl palmitate, may increase the development of cancerous skin tumors and lesions.

 This ingredient is found in all sorts of make-up and skincare items because it has antioxidant properties that slow the aging of the skin.
-However, this same ingredient that can cause “greater sensitivity to sunlight” is also attributed to “enhancing the photo-carcinogenic activity,” of sunlight according to a panel of independent scientists convened by the NTP.
+However, this same ingredient can also cause greater sensitivity to sunlight, according to the NTP.
+Not something I want in my sunscreen!

 The Federal Drug Administration (FDA) doesn’t require the term “fragrance” to be broken down any further.
 Many companies hide their trade secrets behind this term on ingredient labels, and it might very well include something that is fragrant.
-But it can also include preservatives for the fragrance and other chemicals we’d never even know.
+But it can also include preservatives for the fragrance and other chemicals we have no way of knowing.

 Because I don’t know what “fragrance” includes, I avoid it whenever possible.

-Most homemade sunscreen recipes include ingredients like coconut oil and shea butter or cocoa butter to make a lotion as a base.
-I’ve been trying various homemade lotion recipes using these ingredients for two years now and have been successful for homemade magnesium lotion.
-However, for just a plain lotion, my family hasn’t liked any of the batches.
+I’ve been trying homemade lotion recipes using various ingredients for a few years now and have been successful for Homemade Magnesium Lotion.
+However, for just plain lotion, my family hasn’t liked any of the batches.

-So it shouldn’t be a surprise that the homemade sunscreen recipes that also use these ingredients would create a texture that I wouldn’t like either:
+So, it shouldn’t be a surprise that the homemade sunscreen recipes I tried that also use similar ingredients would create a texture that we wouldn’t like either:

 - Some were way too thick.